Publications

 Creating human-like large language model (LLM) agents is crucial for faithful social simulation.
 Having LLMs role-play based on demographic information sometimes improves human likeness but often does not.
 This study assessed whether LLM alignment with human behavior can be improved by integrating information from empirically-derived human belief networks.
 Using data from a human survey, we estimated a belief network encompassing 64 topics loading on nine non-overlapping latent factors.
 We then seeded LLM-based agents with an opinion on one topic, and assessed the alignment of its expressed opinions on remaining test topics with corresponding human data.
 Role-playing based on demographic information alone did not align LLM and human opinions, but seeding the agent with a single belief greatly improved alignment for topics related in the belief network, and not for topics outside the network.
 These results suggest a novel path for human-LLM belief alignment in work seeking to simulate and understand patterns of belief distributions in society.

-- arXivUncovering the Internet’s Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on RedditAgam Goyal, Charlotte Lambert, and Eshwar ChandrasekharanarXiv preprint arXiv:2410.13036, Nov 2024
+- arXivUncovering the Internet’s Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on RedditAgam Goyal, Charlotte Lambert, Yoshee Jain, and Eshwar ChandrasekharanarXiv preprint arXiv:2410.13036, Nov 2024

 A major task for moderators of online spaces is norm-setting, essentially creating shared norms for user behavior in their communities.
 Platform design principles emphasize the importance of highlighting norm-adhering examples and explicitly stating community norms.
 However, norms and values vary between communities and go beyond content-level attributes, making it challenging for platforms and researchers to provide automated ways to identify desirable behavior to be highlighted.
-Current automated approaches of detecting desirability are limited to measures of prosocial behavior, but we do not know whether these measures fully capture the spectrum of what communities value.
-In this paper, we use upvotes, which express community approval, as a proxy for desirability and conduct an analysis of highly-upvoted comments across 85 popular sub-communities on Reddit.
-Using a large language model, we extract values from these comments and compile 97 macro, meso, and micro values based on their frequency across communities.
-Furthermore, we find that existing computational models for measuring prosociality were inadequate to capture 86 of the values we extracted.
+Current automated approaches to detect desirability are limited to measures of prosocial behavior, but we do not know whether these measures fully capture the spectrum of what communities value.
+In this paper, we use upvotes, which express community approval, as a proxy for desirability and examine 16,000 highly-upvoted comments across 80 popular sub-communities on Reddit.
+Using a large language model, we extract values from these comments across two years (2016 and 2022) and compile 64 and 72 macro, meso, and micro values for 2016 and 2022 respectively, based on their frequency across communities.
+Furthermore, we find that existing computational models for measuring prosociality were inadequate to capture on average 82% of the values we extracted.
 Finally, we show that our approach can not only extract most of the qualitatively-identified values from prior taxonomies, but also uncover new values that are actually encouraged in practice.
-This work has implications for improving moderator understanding of their community values, motivates the need for nuanced models of desirability beyond prosocial measures, and provides a framework that can supplement qualitative work with larger-scale content analyses.
+Our findings highlight the need for nuanced models of desirability that go beyond preexisting prosocial measures.
+This work has implications for improving moderator understanding of their community values and provides a framework that can supplement qualitative approaches with larger-scale content analyses.

 2023